-- The Rank and Tenure Committee evaluates the pre-tenure materials and submits its evaluation and the materials upon which the evaluation was based to the Vice President for Academic Affairs in paper and electronic format.
+- The Rank and Tenure Committee evaluates the pre-tenure materials and submits its evaluation and the materials upon which the evaluation was based to the Provost in paper and electronic format.

-- Having received all materials by October 21 or February 28, the Vice President for Academic Affairs evaluates the pre-tenure materials and accompanying documents.
+- Having received all materials by October 21 or February 28, the Provost evaluates the pre-tenure materials and accompanying documents.

-- By November 15 or March 22, the Vice President for Academic Affairs responds to the faculty member with an evaluation letter that is based on a thorough review of the pre-tenure material.
+- By November 15 or March 22, the Provost responds to the faculty member with an evaluation letter that is based on a thorough review of the pre-tenure material.

 - Contractual Agreements with Faculty Members